 Stabilize respiration — Supplemental oxygen should be supplied to all patients with sepsis and oxygenation should be monitored continuously with pulse oximetry.
 Intubation and mechanical ventilation may be required to support the increased work of breathing that typically accompanies sepsis, or for airway protection since encephalopathy and a depressed level of consciousness frequently complicate sepsis [11,12].

-Sedative and induction agents (eg, etomidate, ketamine) used to intubate patients with severe sepsis or septic shock are discussed separately.
+The choice and use of sedative and induction agents (eg, etomidate, ketamine) used to intubate patients with severe sepsis or septic shock are discussed separately.
 Other aspects of intubation and mechanical ventilation are similarly described elsewhere.
 (See "Sedation or induction agents for rapid sequence intubation in adults" and "Advanced emergency airway management in adults" and "Rapid sequence intubation in adults" and "The decision to intubate" and "The difficult airway in adults".)

-Chest radiographs and arterial blood analysis should be obtained following initial stabilization.
-These studies are used in combination with other clinical parameters to diagnose acute respiratory distress syndrome (ARDS), which frequently complicate sepsis.
+Chest radiographs and arterial blood gas analysis should be obtained following initial stabilization.
+These studies are used in combination with other clinical parameters to diagnose acute respiratory distress syndrome (ARDS), which frequently complicates sepsis.
 (See "Acute respiratory distress syndrome: Clinical features and diagnosis in adults" and "Mechanical ventilation of adults in acute respiratory distress syndrome".)

 Assess perfusion — Once the patient's respiratory status has been stabilized, the adequacy of perfusion should be assessed.
 Hypotension is the most common sign but critical hypoperfusion can also occur in the absence of hypotension, especially during early sepsis.
 Clinical signs of impaired perfusion include the following: